eniros/ProjectLAMP/README.md

 Select region (the cl and launch a new EC2 instance of t2.micro family with Ubuntu Server 20.04 LTS (HVM)

-Create a pair Key as the EC2 is created
+Create a Key Pair as the EC2 is created

 Move into the folder where the pair key is downloaded and run the following command to connect to the instance